ThomPoppins/MERN-Enterprise-Search/README.md

 ![User Invited On Edit Company Page](https://github.com/ThomPoppins/MERN_STACK_PROJ./blob/main/screenshots/User-Invited.png?raw=true)

 > **Note:** In the future this `Invite` information will be the user details, but I have to make a future decision about where I want this data to be served from the backend to the client application, that's why it is only containing `ObjectId` information of the `Invite` document.
-See the `Invite` data structure [further down below](#invite-data-structure).
+See the `Invite` schema data structure [further down below](#invite-schema).

 When the `User` is invited to become co-owner of the company, that user will receive a invite notification in the navigation bar.